SUT-robotics-HRI-Lab/COCOHRIW_speech_interaction/README.md

 **task_msgs package**
 This package is a ROS 2 package that defines custom message types for representing tasks in the task_extractor package.
 The main message, Task.msg, is used to communicate validated tasks between nodes, enabling seamless task management and processing within a ROS 2 ecosystem.

+**ROS1**
+For ROS1 integration of the packages visit ros1 branch of this repository